ofrasergreen/kubemix/docs/frd-3.md

 **Key Considerations:**

-*   **Multi-Document YAML:** The primary challenge is handling the multi-document YAML string returned by `kubectl get type1,type2,... -o yaml`.
+*   **Tabular Output Format:** Using `kubectl get type1,type2,... -o wide` returns a tabular output format that is more concise than YAML.
 For this iteration, the FRD specifies simply outputting this raw block per namespace.
-Future improvements could involve parsing this YAML (e.g., using the `yaml` library's `parseAllDocuments`) to potentially structure the output further or apply redaction *per resource* within the block.
+Future improvements could involve parsing this output to potentially structure it further or apply redaction *per resource* within the block.
 *   **`-o name` Parsing:** The output `kind/name` needs careful parsing, including handling kinds with dots (like `deployment.apps`).
 Normalizing these kinds (e.g., `deployment.apps` -> `deployments`) for the tree view might be desirable.
 *   **Resource List:** The list `['pods', 'services', 'deployments', 'configmaps', 'secrets']` is hardcoded for now.
 This should eventually become configurable.
 *   **Permissions:** The multi-get command (`kubectl get pods,svc,...`) will fail entirely for a namespace if the user lacks `get` permission for *any* of the listed types in that namespace.
 The error handling in the packager's loop needs to catch this.